 As part of the wider Imagining Urban Futures research programme, Ian Cook (Northumbria University) and Kevin Ward (University of Manchester) have explored the mobilisation of the Business Improvement District ‘model’.

 Funded by the Leverhulme Trust and the Economic and Social Research Council, they have examined how BIDs – a policy that first emerged on a suburban high street of Toronto in the 1960s – has expanded into new contexts.
-It focuses on a range of case studies where BIDs have emerged including Coventry, Plymouth and Reading in the UK (Cook, 2009, 2010) and Milwaukee/Wisconsin in the USA (Ward, 2007, 2010) and where the BIDs model has received hostility such as in Sweden (Cook and Ward, 2012).
+It focuses on a range of places at different scales where BIDs have emerged including the UK (Ward and Cook, 2017), the English cities of Coventry, Plymouth and Reading in the UK (Cook, 2009, 2010) and Milwaukee/Wisconsin in the USA (Ward, 2007, 2010).
+It has also examined places where the BIDs model has received hostility such as in Sweden (Cook and Ward, 2012).

 Research Outputs and Downloads